-- Practicum is comprised of at least 100 contact hours completed over 10 weeks with 40 direct service hours. - Internship is comprised of at least 600 contact hours completed over two semesters with at least 240 hours direct service. - Mentors have a minimum of a master's degree preferably in school counseling, relevant certifications and/or licenses, and a minimum of two years of pertinent professional experience, and engages regularly during the internship.
-Mentors are selected
+- Practicum is comprised of at least 100 contact hours completed over 10 weeks with 40 direct service hours. - Internship is comprised of at least 600 contact hours completed over two semesters with

-- collaboratively by the intern, a representative of the school and/or district, and program faculty. - University supervisors shall have at least three years of effective counseling experiences.
+- at least 240 hours direct service. - Mentors shall regularly engage during the internship and have a minimum of a master's degree preferably in school counseling, relevant certifications and/or licenses, and a minimum of three years of pertinent professional experience.
+Mentors are selected collaboratively by the intern, a representative of the school and/or district, and EPP program faculty. - University supervisors shall have at least three years of effective counseling experiences.
 It is highly recommended that supervisors are licensed counselors.
-Supervisors are required to make face-to-face/virtual visits during internship. - Internship requires experiences in elementary, middle, and high school diverse settings.
+Supervisors are required to make face-to-face/virtual visits during internship. - Internship shall require experiences in elementary, middle, and high school diverse settings.
 Evidence shall be provided.